Kinase Conformation Resource

 The structures in the DFGinter conformation display more variability than the other states.
 For the DFGinter group we obtained only one small cluster.
 The X-D-F residues are in a B-A-B conformation and the DFG-Phe residue is observed in a trans rotamer with a few chains displaying a rotamer orientation between g-minus and trans.

-A. Pairwise comparisons of 5 different states of human BRAF kinase
+comparisons of 5 different states of human BRAF

 B. BLAminus and BLBplus states of EGFR